The Lone Ace of the Kokutetsu Swallows

 Kaneda's Character and Impact on Baseball

 Masaichi Kaneda was known for his bold personality and outspoken nature, beloved by the nickname 'Kane-yan.'
 After retiring as a player, he managed the Lotte Orions, leading them to a league championship and Japan Series title in 1974.
 He was also active as a commentator for many years, with his candid commentary endearing him to fans.
 Kaneda's legacy extends beyond records.
 His dedication to pitching steadfastly as the ace of a weak team served as a model of professionalism that influenced subsequent generations of pitchers.
-In the modern era, where the injury risks of pitcher overuse are well recognized, reflecting on the pitcher usage patterns of Kaneda's era provides important insights for considering player health management and the sustainability of the sport.
+In the 2020s, where the injury risks of pitcher overuse are well recognized, reflecting on the pitcher usage patterns of Kaneda's era provides important insights for considering player health management and the sustainability of the sport.